 Sophie Vallance's practice as a painter is an intense examination of the experience of moving through life.
-Painting itself is such a solitary act, which primarily creates the means to only have a conversation with oneself.
-This exchange allows her to explore the persistent cycle of fighting and feeding, changing, slipping and just trying to be okay; one day it’s a joke with her greatest fears and inadequacies, the next, a shouting match before she gives up and goes to bed.
+One day it’s a joke with her greatest fears and inadequacies, the next, a shouting match before she gives up and goes to bed.

-Taking the form of large square canvases rich with naive, representational symbolism, her practice is charged with immediacy; the act of making is an urgent search for relief.
-Characterised by quick flurries of activity and long periods of looking in between, her decision-making process is meditation like in nature, actively challenging the need she has to control the world around her.
-Painting becomes an exercise in being present, an antidote to rigidity and restraint; a starving of the parasite.
+Taking the form of large square canvases rich with naive, representational symbolism, her practice is charged with immediacy: the act of making is an urgent search for relief.
+Characterised by quick flurries of activity, and long periods of looking in between, her decision-making process is meditation like in nature, and actively challenges the need she has to control the world around her.
+Painting becomes an exercise in being present, an antidote to rigidity and restraint, a starving of the parasite.

 Although self-reflectivity is centric to the work Vallance makes, this exchange is also greatly informed by external dialogues which are already happening in the world around her.
-Vallance's own voice and praxis exist between feminist practices, cathartic art making, processes of confession, folklore, storytelling, and historical events, as she ruminates on these sources whilst engaging in both personal examination and painting alike.
+Vallance's own voice and praxis exists between feminist practices, cathartic art making, processes of confession, folklore and storytelling, and historical events,and she ruminates on these sources whilst engaging in both personal examination, and painting alike.